PietsHost/nextcloud-Update-Script/README.md

 That's it!
 Visit your website and enjoy the latest version of Nextcloud!

-## update script of the official Nextcloud VM by Tech and Me, maintened by:
+## original update script was found at the official Nextcloud VM by Tech and Me, maintened by:
 * [Daniel Hanson](https://github.com/enoch85) @ [Tech and Me](https://www.techandme.se)
 * [Ezra Holm](https://github.com/ezraholm50) @ [Tech and Me](https://www.techandme.se)
 * [Luis Guzman](https://github.com/Ark74) @ [SwITNet](https://switnet.net)